Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Valley of Fire State Park is one of Nevada’s most visually impressive landscapes.
 It is known for red sandstone formations, petroglyphs, scenic drives, desert hikes, and dramatic color.

 This is a strong option for photographers, couples, families with older kids, hikers, and road-trip travelers.
-It can get very hot, so timing matters.
+It can get very hot, and some trails may be affected by seasonal heat-related restrictions, so timing matters.

 Lake Tahoe

-Lake Tahoe sits on the border of Nevada and California, and it offers one of the best mountain-lake vacations in the West.
-Travelers visit for lake views, boating, beaches, hiking, skiing, snowboarding, resorts, and scenic drives.
+Lake Tahoe sits on the Nevada and California border, and it offers one of the best mountain-lake vacations in the West.
+Travelers visit for lake views, boating, beaches, hiking, skiing, snowboarding, resorts, scenic drives, and mountain air.

 Reno